 What duties are available for Volunteering?

 Forecaddie Club members may work in a variety of capacities and there is truly something for everybody!
-Once the 2014 Volunteer registration website is available, we will post Forecaddie positions there for you to review and choose from.
+Click here to visit this official Reno-Tahoe Open Volunteer website to learn more about opportunities.

 Is being a Forecaddie/Volunteer free of charge?

 As a 501c3 nonprofit Foundation, the Reno-Tahoe Open Foundation is proud to state that $2.85 million has been donated to area nonprofit organizations to-date!
 This is due in part to the amazing force of Forecaddies we have on our side, and their willingness to provide a contribution of at least $55 to cover the cost of their Forecaddie uniform.
 Contributions above and beyond $55 are not only tax deductible, but are appreciated and aid us in continuing to give back as much as possible to our community.
 Military members and veterans and high school students volunteer for free of charge.

 I am a member of the military or am in high school and so I volunteer for free.
 How do I do this during Volunteer registration?

 During the sign-up process you will see an option to select "military member" - select this option and you will be able to sign up without entering credit card information.
 You will do this even if you are a high school student.
 Please note that you will then need to send in either your military identification or student i.d. card in order to volunteer for free.

 When I register online it asks me to add three committee choices, but I only want to volunteer for my first choice.
 Do I have to fill in all three?